 WP4: Knowledge Exchange Programme

-Work Package 4 (WP4) will support the promotion of long-term benefits from the methods, tools, and techniques developed during the project by providing capacity building across the technical Work Packages.
-By holding workshops and developing guidance manuals, WP4 will share outputs and support the use of management tools.
-WP4 will also work with communities to raise awareness of the services provided by the coastal and marine environments.
+Work Package 4 (WP4) supported the promotion of long-term benefits from the methods, tools, and techniques developed during the project by providing capacity building workshops and developing guidance manuals across the technical Work Packages.
+WP4 also focussed on raising awareness among communities of the services provided by coastal and marine environments.

 This project builds upon the Natural Capital in the Caribbean and South Atlantic Overseas Territories: Valuation, Vulnerability and Monitoring Change programme undertaken between 2016 and 2019 and funded by the Conflict, Stability and Security fund (CSSF).
 It also builds upon the outputs of the Environment Systems-led and Darwin Initiative funded project: Mapping for evidence based policy, recovery and environmental resilience (DPLUS081, 2018/20).